aws/aws-cdk-go/awscdk/awsec2/README.md

 ### Importing an existing VPC

 If your VPC is created outside your CDK app, you can use `Vpc.fromLookup()`.
-The CDK CLI will search for the specified VPC in the the stack's region and account, and import the subnet configuration.
+The CDK CLI will search for the specified VPC in the stack's region and account, and import the subnet configuration.
 Looking up can be done by VPC ID, but more flexibly by searching for a specific tag on the VPC.